Perspectives from Some Modern Muslim Intellectuals

 The Muslim world was turned upside down from Mu’awiya’s time.
 It remains inverted today, although Muslims remain unaware of this.
 Hence the jami’ (community) is absent, and the age of the Rightly-Guided Caliphs has ended.
 The administration has been taken out of the community’s hands, and the majority has lost the right to decision-making.
 The principle of personal responsibility has been suspended.
 The state has taken control of bayt mal al-Muslimin (the Muslim treasury), the mujahid (one who struggles) has lost his weapons, and the citizen no longer has a right to justice.

-From the time of Mu’awiya until the 20th century, Nayhum maintains that the fuqaha have written about human rights, while administrations the Muslim world over remained ignorant of them, and neglected in particular the rights of the vulnerable.
+From the time of Mu’awiya until the twentieth century, Nayhum maintains that the fuqaha have written about human rights, while administrations the Muslim world over remained ignorant of them, and neglected in particular the rights of the vulnerable.
 Having repudiated the Islamic system of collective rule, Nayhum posits that the Umayyad rulers had transferred their administrative systems from Byzantium.
 Since the Qur’an called for Byzantium’s overthrow, and it was too dangerous to impound the Qur’an, the Umayyad Caliph set about the discovery of an alternative ‘Qur’an.’
 The hadith served this purpose: as a source of legislation, it provided the Caliph with ‘a fiqhi way out.’
 Nayhum rejects the hadith as a source of legislation.
 He argues that it was used to confer the status of successor to God’s Messenger, and hence legitimate rights in administrative and judicial affairs on an ‘Umayyad Caliph who had not been elected by the majority.’
 The real purpose of the science of hadith was indeed to grant the fuqaha authority to legislate on behalf of the majority.
 Nayhum faults al-Shafi’i for excluding the people’s authority from the sources of legislation, arguing that Muslims only discovered this ‘fateful error’ after the rise of democracies in the West.
 The result was that the Islamic fiqh turned its back on the only legitimate authority, and sought its solutions in the Companions’ sayings.
 This led to the rise of countless schools of fiqh as the voice of the majority disappeared behind that of the fuqaha and Islam became thoroughly fragmented.

 The appeal of Nayhum’s thesis lies in its literary style, accessibility, and the simple yet persuasive eloquence of its exposition.
 Its relevance is exemplified in its plea to the people to shake off the yoke of contemporary feudalists in the Arab-Muslim world, against a backdrop of unjust regimes and oppressive states.
 Nayhum had no part in established Islamic communities of meaning.
 His projection of the original message of Islam and his critical reading of Islamic history entail a wholesale dismissal of all post-Qur’anic Islamic authorities, including the hadith, fiqh, and tafsir.
 His views concerning the hadith and fiqh are that they are a ‘satanic alliance’ with feudal power aimed at silencing the voice of the people.
 As far as tafsir goes, he attacked what he described as its claim to constitute ‘a sacred knowledge that is beyond criticism.’
 Arguing that the Qur’an is not a ‘coded’ book and does not require a ‘science’ for its interpretation, Nayhum insists that it is simply a call to establish the collective law, with the mission of destroying the feudal system.
 He argues that Islam came with the aim of liberating people from state oppression, and effectively projects the Qur’anic text as a manifesto for universal liberty and freedom.10